MichaelWarneke/angular-nx-jest-firebase-functions/README.md

 ### Create Workspace

-Using npx or one of the other options to create nx workspaces npx create-nx-workspace my-workspace
+<b>Using npx or one of the other options to create nx workspaces</b>

+npx create-nx-workspace my-workspace

 Add jest unit test

 ng g jest

 Create the web-app